yf0726/ML_2018/README.md

 1. Install libraries like `gensim`,`sklearn` on their computers;
 2. Download [GoogleNews-vectors-negative300.bin.gz](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) to do word2vec conversion, we did not include it in our submission because of its large size.
+3. Download [wiki-news-300d-1M-subword.vec](https://fasttext.cc/docs/en/english-vectors.html) to do word2vec conversion, we did not include it in our submission because of its large size.

-Below we will introduce files and functions in our repotory.
+Below we will introduce files and functions in our repository.
 And because we cannot upload the whole dataset(the list is sensitive to some extent; and the whole dataset is very large) we comment out the code where origin data is used and save and load the output of preprocessing part.
-We do not delete the comments because we want to use them to show what we do in pre-processing).
+We would include comments because we want to use them to show what we do in pre-processing).

 ## Auxiliary modules